-The qualification is delivered 3 -4 days a week from the Forestec Campus, Kalimna West.
+The qualification is delivered 3-4 days a week over a seven-month period from the Forestec Campus, Kalimna West.

 - Chemical users course